Trick Williams: NXT and TNA World Championship reigns (2024–2025)

 On the December 17 episode of NXT, Williams' title match against Eddy Thorpe ended in controversial fashion, as two referees counted two separate pins.
 After the show went off the air, NXT General Manager Ava confirmed that both Williams and Thorpe's shoulders were down, resulting in a double pinfall, thus Williams retained the title.
 At NXT: New Year's Evil on January 7, 2025, Williams lost the NXT Championship to Oba Femi in a triple threat match also involving Thorpe, ending his second reign at 98 days.
-Williams continued his feud with Thorpe, whom he lost to in a strap match at NXT Vengeance Day on February 15.
-On the March 18 episode of NXT, he defeated Thorpe in an NXT Underground match to end their feud.
+Williams lost to Thorpe in a strap match at NXT Vengeance Day on February 15, but defeated him in an NXT Underground match on the March 18 episode of NXT to end their feud.
 At NXT Stand and Deliver on April 19, Williams failed to regain the title from Femi in a triple threat match also involving Evans.

-On the April 22 episode of NXT, Williams began to tease a heel turn, as his character shifted to become more selfish and entitled as he whined for another title opportunity from Femi.
+On the following episode of NXT, Williams began to tease a heel turn, as his character shifted to becoming more entitled as he whined for another title opportunity from Femi.
 Afterwards, Williams would insult TNA World Champion Joe Hendry following his surprise appearance and quick loss to Randy Orton at WrestleMania 41.
-Williams solidified his heel turn by attacking Hendry at Rebellion and later helping DarkState win their match against Hendry and Hank and Tank (Hank Walker and Tank Ledger) on the May 6 episode of NXT.
-Hendry would cause Williams to be eliminated from the Battle Royale to determine the #1 Contender for the NXT Championship later in the same night, with a match between the two being made official for the TNA World Championship at NXT Battleground.
+Williams solidified his heel turn by attacking Hendry at Rebellion and helping DarkState defeat Hendry and Hank and Tank (Hank Walker and Tank Ledger) on the May 6 episode of NXT.
+Hendry caused Williams to be eliminated from the battle royal to determine the number one contender for the NXT Championship later that night, with a match between the two being made official for the TNA World Championship at NXT Battleground.

 At NXT Battleground on May 25, Williams defeated Hendry to win the TNA World Championship.
-On the June 3 episode of NXT, Williams successfully defended the title against Mike Santana in his first title defense after interference from First Class (A. J. Francis and KC Navarro) and against Josh Briggs on June 25 episode of NXT, before being attacked by Hendry.
-Williams would attack Sanatana and Hendry during their tag team match against The High Ryze's Tyson Dupont and Tyriek Igwe on July 8 episode of NXT.
-At NXT The Great American Bash, Williams would get laid out during a contract signing for the TNA World Championship against Santana and Hendry, who would in turn get assaulted by the DarkState.
-The three teamed up against the DarkState on July 15, before their match was interrupted by The System who assaulted DarkState.
-Williams beat Hendry and Santana at Slammiversary, but would lose the title to Santana at Bound for Glory on October 12.

-Williams began feuding with the NXT Champion Ricky Saints after he abandoned the latter during the Survivor Series-style match between Team NXT and Team TNA at NXT vs. TNA Showdown.
-Saints would defeat Williams in a match for the NXT Championship at NXT Halloween Havoc.
+On the June 3 episode of NXT, Williams retained the title against Mike Santana after interference from A. J. Francis and KC Navarro of First Class.
+On the August 19 episode of NXT, Williams lost to Evans in a match to determine the number one contender for the NXT Championship at NXT Heatwave after interference from Santana, who eventually defeated Williams to win the TNA World Championship at Bound for Glory.
+Williams began feuding with NXT Champion Ricky Saints after abandoning him during the Survivor Series-style match between Team NXT and Team TNA on October 7 at NXT vs. TNA Showdown.
+He failed to win the NXT Championship from Saints at NXT Halloween Havoc on October 25, and in a Last Man Standing match on the November 11 episode of NXT.
+At Week 2 of NXT: Gold Rush on November 25, Williams lost to Myles Borne in a men's Iron Survivor Challenge qualifying match.
+On the December 26 episode of SmackDown, Williams declared himself to be a free agent, ending his time in NXT.